Seagate/cortx/doc/CORTX_on_Open_Virtual_Appliance.rst

 #.
 Start the CORTX services by running this bootstrap.sh script:
    ::
      sh /opt/seagate/cortx/provisioner/cli/virtual_appliance/bootstrap.sh

+   Run the bootstrap script to ensure all the necessary services are operational.

 #.
 Run the below mentioned commands to check the status of different services that are part of CORTX.